Flipster

 Historically, RWAs are bought, sold, and owned outright or in shares through complex, often cumbersome legal and financial processes.
 These transactions can be slow, opaque, and costly, with liquidity being a significant hurdle for investors looking to enter or exit positions.
 Tokenization harnesses the power of blockchain technology to dismantle these barriers, thus reimaging asset transactions to be more fluid, transparent, and accessible.
 Moreover, the inherent transparency and security of blockchain technology streamline transactions, reduce fraud, and provide real-time verification of ownership and transactions.

-Types of real-world assets (RWAs)
+Types of Real-World Assets (RWAs)

 Real-world assets can broadly be categorized into tangible and intangible assets.
 Tangible assets include real estate properties, commodities like gold and oil, and physical collectibles such as art and vintage cars.
 Intangible assets, on the other hand, encompass intellectual property rights, patents, and even brand values.
 Each of these assets holds unique value propositions, offering different levels of risk, liquidity, and potential returns.
 Here are some compelling use cases of tokenization: